nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

 The cube is composed of 26 piece locations.
 Center piece locations contain one sticker location, edges two, and corners three.
 One sticker location on each piece location is designated as the primay sticker location, which we use to specify that piece location.
-Primary sticker location are determined as follows:
+Primary sticker locations are determined as follows:

 * Centers: the only sticker location
 * Edges: the sticker location on the `U` or `D` face if such a sticker location exists, or the sticker location on the `F` or `B` face otherwise